AviatrixSystems/Docs/HowTos/transitvpc_faq.rst

  - **Central Control** - With the Aviatrix solution, the Aviatrix Controller is the single pane of glass for all networking in the cloud.

- - **AWS Transit Gateway Integration** If you have AWS deployment, Aviatrix AVX Transit integrates with an AWS TGW seamlessly for high bandwidth Spoke VPC connection.
+ - **AWS Transit Gateway Integration** If you have AWS deployment, Aviatrix Transit integrates with an AWS TGW seamlessly for high bandwidth Spoke VPC connection.
 Customers who do not require end to end encryption can now use the TGW native service to connect the Spoke VPCs.

  - **Network Segmentation** - In the CSR-based solution, all Spoke VPCs have connectivity to each other through the Transit GW, even though these Spoke VPCs belong to different AWS accounts or business teams.
 In contrast, in the Aviatrix solution the Spoke VPCs have no connectivity to each other, by default.
 Connectivity is built by design.
 With the TGW integration, you can customize the `Security Domains <https://docs.aviatrix.com/HowTos/tgw_faq.html#what-is-a-security-domain>`_ to meet your segmentation requirements.